oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/domain-home-on-pv/_index.md

 ---
-title: "Domain home on a PV"
+title: "Domain home on PV"
 date: 2019-02-23T17:32:31-05:00
 weight: 3
-description: "Sample for creating a WebLogic domain home on an PV or PVC for deploying the generated WebLogic domain."
+description: "Sample for creating a WebLogic domain home on a PV or PVC for deploying the generated WebLogic domain."
 ---

 ### Contents